Wu-Jinzhou/democratic-llm/README.md

 ### 3) Build DPO datasets
 All datasets output JSONL with fields `prompt`, `chosen`, `rejected`, `user_id`, `interaction_id`, `weight`.
+By default the dataset uses TRL's conversational format where `prompt`, `chosen`, and `rejected` are lists of `{"role","content"}` messages so the chat template is applied during training.
+Use `--dataset-format raw` if you want plain strings instead.

 Optional flags for `scripts/prepare_data.py`:
 - `--survey` (default: `prism-alignment/survey.jsonl`)